Professor and Chairman

 The Department of Medicine at the University of Maryland School of Medicine has a rich history, having been created at the school’s founding 202 years ago.
 Dr. Davis is only the 14th chairman to lead this nationally recognized department.
 The department is responsible for training 145 residents and 77 fellows.
 It has been very successful scientifically and currently receives almost $150 million in annual extramural research funding to support its comprehensive laboratory and clinical research programs.

-The department includes 11 divisions and one specialized program: Cardiology; Endocrinology, Diabetes and Nutrition; Gastroenterology and Hepatology; General Internal Medicine; Geographic Medicine; Gerontology and Geriatric Medicine; Hematology/Oncology; Infectious Diseases; Nephrology; Pulmonary and Critical Care Medicine; Rheumatology and Clinical Immunology; and the Occupational Health Program.
+The department includes 11 divisions and one specialized program: Cardiovascular Medicine; Endocrinology, Diabetes and Nutrition; Gastroenterology and Hepatology; General Internal Medicine; Geographic Medicine; Gerontology and Geriatric Medicine; Hematology/Oncology; Infectious Diseases; Nephrology; Pulmonary and Critical Care Medicine; Rheumatology and Clinical Immunology; and the Occupational Health Program.
 The Department of Medicine has a global reach, with research programs in many countries, and in regions such as South America and Africa.

 A native of the United Kingdom, Dr. Davis earned his medical degree from London University and did his specialty training at the Royal College of Physicians.
 Dr. Davis joined Vanderbilt University School of Medicine in 1988, where he was eventually promoted to Director of the Division of Diabetes, Endocrinology and Metabolism, and professor of medicine, molecular physiology and biophysics.
 Most recently, he also served as associate director of the General Clinical Research Center at Vanderbilt, and for five years, ending in 2002, he was director of the Nashville Veterans Affairs/Juvenile Diabetes Foundation International Research and Training Center.